 One of EMI’s subsidiary record labels, Parlophone, signed a promising young band from Liverpool in the summer of 1962, and they spent almost all of their remarkable recording career within the confines of what was then called simply “EMI Recording Studios.”
 The facility has three recording spaces — massive Studio One, designed for large orchestras, mid-sized Studio Two, and the little Studio Three.
 The Beatles made use of all of them at one point or another, but their home base was Studio Two.
 The early puppy-love singles which rocketed them to fame, the twin masterpieces Rubber Soul and Revolver, the psychedelic epic Sgt Pepper’s Lonely Hearts Club Band, the fragmented but no-less-epic The Beatles (“White Album”), and almost everything else — all cooked up in that one building, mostly in that one room.

 Their Get Back project, an attempt to perform a live concert of all-new material in January 1969, did not go well.
-Internal tension between the band members, and collective boredom with the whole Beatles thing, was at its height.
-The desulatory run-throughs of the new songs were shot by a documentary crew (at Twickenham Film Studios) and the songs were duly put on tape (at their self-owned Apple Studios, not at Abbey Road).
+Internal tension between the band members, and collective boredom with the whole Beatles thing, was at its height*.
+The desultory run-throughs of the new songs were shot by a documentary crew (at Twickenham Film Studios) and the songs were duly put on tape under the supervision of Glyn Johns (at their self-owned Apple Studios, not at Abbey Road).
 The “concert” ended up being a brief lunch-hour performance from the roof of their Apple office on Savile Row.
 Iconic as it is now, the rooftop show seemed anti-climactic back then.
-Apart from the title single which came out that spring, the Get Back project was shelved.
+Apart from the title single which came out that spring, the Get Back project was temporarily shelved.

-Not wanting to fizzle out like that, the Beatles decided put their differences aside and craft one more well-polished studio gem as a proper cap to their career.
-As producer George Martin recalled, Paul called him up and asked if they could make another album “like we used to.”
-Over the summer of ‘69, the walls of Studio Two were witness to the creation of “Come Together,” “Something,” “Here Comes The Sun,” “Golden Slumbers,” “Because,” and several others that formed the sonic tapestry of their final project*, including the aptly titled “The End.”
+There actually wasn’t a clear division between the end of the Get Back sessions and the beginning of what came to be Abbey Road.
+As late as April 1969, they recorded things like “Oh!
+Darling” and “Something” under the impression they were for the completion of the earlier project.
+When it became clear the Get Back project was a fizzle (for now), the Beatles decided put their differences aside, summon their long-time producer George Martin, and craft one more well-polished studio gem as a proper cap to their career.
+Over the summer of ‘69, the walls of Studio Two were witness to the creation of “Come Together,” “Octopus’s Garden,” “Here Comes The Sun,” “Golden Slumbers,” “Because,” and several others that formed the sonic tapestry of their final project**, including the aptly titled “The End.”
 The resulting album is a lot of people’s favorite — it’s filled with good energy, more close three-part harmonies than any of their recordings in years, and tinged with the perfect amount of elegiac, end-of-the-ride sadness.
+(Despite this, the ever-mercurial Beatles did briefly entertain plans for a follow-up album, with a democratic track listing of four Lennon songs, four McCartney songs, four Harrison songs — and two for Ringo if he wanted — but business/managerial disputes sunk the idea, and ultimately the band.)

 As recording was winding down in early August, the band and their associated assistants and recording engineers were having a brainstorming session for what the album’s cover should look like.
 Ideas were growing more grandiose and expensive.
 There was even talk of calling the album Everest and shooting the cover in the Himalayas.
 Finally, McCartney said, “Look, let’s just go outside, shoot the photo there, call the LP Abbey Road, and have done with it.”
 Brilliant.
 The title and the cover decided in one stroke of impatience.